By Lori AthertonMay 14, 2018

-In true Michigan fashion, the students had plenty of help.
+In true Michigan fashion, the students' success was rooted in collaboration.
 Shlomi Avizohar, a Tax LLM student, coached the Vis team, while Professor Julian Davis Mortenson, who previously worked as an arbitrator, served as the team’s faculty sponsor.
-He helped the students frame their arguments for both sides of the problem, and he provided feedback on the briefs during the drafting process.
+He worked with the students to frame their arguments for both sides of the problem, and he provided feedback on the briefs during the drafting process.
 Mortenson—along with Professors Timothy Dickinson, Bruce Frier, Mathias Reimann, Steve Ratner, and Beth Wilensky—also held practice moots for the students to help them prepare for oral arguments in Vienna, which were held in March.
-In addition, the team received financial support from Michigan Law’s Center for International and Comparative Law.

 “Our team did very well, and faced off against teams from Poland, China, Russia, and Brazil,” said Bulovsky, who was one of five team members to serve as oralists at the Vis Moot.
 “There were approximately 1,500 oralists competing, and it was interesting to hear the different legal perspectives from people all over the world.
 There was a lot of energy as we participated in each round of the competition.”